We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In this article, we look at the causes, diagnosis, and treatment of burning eyes.

-Stinging or irritation of the eyes is often referred to as burning eyes.
+People often refer to stinging or irritation of the eyes as burning eyes.
 Common causes of burning eyes include:

 - eye redness